fluxdigital/FluxDigital.Extensions/src/Foundation/Sloth/README.md

 # Sitecore Sloth

 Sitecore Sloth is an open source Sitecore Module which prevents experience editor from scrolling the user up the page when adding new components, editing datasources and workflow etc. Having to scroll back down the page each time can be quite frustrating.
+The code is based on an [Blog Post from Kamruz Jaman](https://jammykam.wordpress.com/2017/09/08/inheriting-and-extending-sitecore-javascript/).

 ![Sloth Logo](/src/Foundation/Sloth/code/SitecorePackage/sitecore-sloth-logo-small.png)

 Sitecore Sloth has been created as an Foundation Module following Helix conventions.
 Please note it will only work on MVC based Sitecore sites and not Webforms ones as it hooks into the MVC rendering pipeline.

-Thanks to Kamruz Jaman for sharing the original code and ideas.
+Thanks to Kamruz for sharing the original code and ideas.

 ## Installation